 - Keep a backup list of indoor venues — knowing your alternatives means you pivot immediately rather than scrambling

-- Alternate rest days with exploration — a morning beach walk followed by an afternoon spa session, then an evening at the casino, is a perfect rainy-season day template
+- Alternate rest days with active exploration — a morning beach walk followed by an afternoon spa session and an evening at the casino is a perfect rainy-season day template

 - Check weather apps daily — short-range forecasts for Phu Quoc are reliable and allow you to adjust plans proactively